SMTG-Bham/easyunfold/docs/example_nabis2.md

-## Unfolding the Electronic Band Structure of Cation-Disordered NaBiS$_2$, with and without Atomic Projections
+## Unfolding the Band Structure of Cation-Disordered NaBiS<sub>2</sub>, with and without Atomic Projections

 !!! note